 The Bearcats made marked improvement in coach Luke Fickell’s second year and should be the biggest threat to UCF in the American Athletic Conference next fall.
 Quarterback Desmond Ridder and running back Michael Warren are back, but Fickell has big voids to fill on both lines of scrimmage.

 With nearly everyone returning from a 10-win season in 2017, the Spartans began the year with high expectations and aspirations of competing for a Big Ten title.
 However, Michigan State regressed to 7-6 and finished by losing three out of its last four games.
 While 2018 ended on a down note, coach Mark Dantonio’s team once again brings back most of its depth chart.
 Improving the offense is priority No. 1 for this program.
 The Spartans averaged only 18.7 points a game and 4.6 yards a play this season.
-Will Dantonio make staff changes to get this unit on track?
+Dantonio didn't make drastic changes to his staff to address the subpar offensive performance.
+Instead, Dantonio shuffled the roles of the assistant coaches, promoting Brad Salem to play-caller.
 Quarterback Brian Lewerke needs to get back to full strength after dealing with a shoulder injury, and the ground game has to find a new go-to back with LJ Scott off to the NFL.
 Cody White (42 catches for 555 yards) returns as Lewerke’s No. 1 receiver, and no senior was listed along the offensive line in the final two-deep for the Redbox Bowl.
 Defense certainly wasn’t a problem for Michigan State in 2018.
 Dantonio’s group limited teams to 17.2 points a game, led the Big Ten in rush defense and held offenses to 4.5 yards a play.
-End Kenny Willekes and linebacker Joe Bachie have to make NFL decisions, but standout nose tackle Raequan Williams and cornerback Josiah Scott are back to help anchor this group in 2019.
+End Kenny Willekes and linebacker Joe Bachie considered an early jump to the NFL but are back for 2019.
+Standout nose tackle Raequan Williams and cornerback Josiah Scott are also back to help anchor this group.
 Penn State and Arizona State come to East Lansing, but the Spartans play at Northwestern, Ohio State, Wisconsin and Michigan next fall.
 Michigan State was the last team out of Athlon's early rankings for 2019.

 The Golden Gophers don’t lose much off a team that showed marked improvement in 2018, finishing 7-6 after beating Georgia Tech in the Quick Lane Bowl.
-Receiver Tyler Johnson is considering an early jump to the NFL, but if he returns, the offense’s biggest loss will be two starters in the trenches (Donnell Greene and Jared Weyler).
+Receiver Tyler Johnson considered a jump to the NFL but decided to return for 2019.
+The offense’s biggest concern rests up front in replacing two starters in the trenches (Donnell Greene and Jared Weyler) and getting more consistency (and overall better play) out of the quarterback position.
 The backfield will be one of the deepest in the Big Ten with the return of Mohamed Ibrahim and Rodney Smith back from injury.
 Minnesota’s defense will miss standout linebacker Blake Cashman, but this unit played better late in the year after Joe Rossi assumed the play-calling duties.

 Joe Moorhead begins his second year in Starkville needing to replace quarterback Nick Fitzgerald, while a standout defense lost safety Johnathan Abram and linemen Jeffery Simmons and Montez Sweat.
 If new quarterback Keytaon Thompson builds off his promising stints in limited action and jumpstarts the passing game, the Bulldogs could return to the top 25 in 2019.